ANS Whitepaper Background

 The white paper begins with a relevant subject matter or guidance topic that could add value to ANS NCSD.
 Once the Education Committee agrees to work on the topic, volunteers are assigned to draft the white paper.

-Introduction This document presents an overview of the American Nuclear Society (ANS) Nuclear Criticality Safety Division (NCSD) Education Committee and delineates the white paper process lifecycle.
+This document presents an overview of the American Nuclear Society Nuclear Criticality Safety Division (ANS/NCSD) Education Committee (EC) and delineates the white paper process lifecycle.

-One of the more difficult tasks of a criticality safety engineer (CSE) is to develop the rationale for the establishment of controlled parameters and the proper documentation of the basis for subcritical limits derived for the controlled parameters.
-In addition, clear specifications of associated control and functionality requirements to safely operate a process or facility that contains fissile material must be clearly communicated to operating personnel.
+One of the more difficult, but important, tasks of a criticality safety engineer (CSE) is to develop the rationale for the establishment of controlled parameters and properly document the basis for subcritical limits derived using the controlled parameters.
+The documented basis is often referred to as a nuclear criticality safety evaluation (NCSE).
+In addition, clear specifications of associated control and functionality requirements needed to safely operate a process or facility involving fissile material must be clearly communicated to operating personnel.